PhoenixAndMachine/DictAndListPlugin/README.md

 DictAndListPlugin
 =================

-It is a plugin for editable Dict and List html, their values can be attached into form when jQuery post.
+It is a plugin for editable Dict and List html, their values can be attached into form as stringifyJSON when jQuery post.

 List
 ----